AnasElii/NFT-Marketplace/README.md

    npm install
    ```

-3. **Configure Environment Variables**
-   - Create a `.env.local` file in the root directory.
-   - Visit `Pinata Cloud` to sign up for a new free account.

-   - add the `PINATA_JWT_TOKEN` and `NEXT_PUBLIC_NFT_MARKETPLACE_ADDRESS` fields

-   - Add necessary configuration settings (database credentials, blockchain network settings, etc.).

-4. **Run the Hardhat Nood**
-   If you are going to deploy the smart contract to a hardhat local network
-   deploy it in the port 3000
-   `npx hardhat node --hostname 0.0.0.0 --port 3000`
+## Usage

 1. **Run the Application**
    ```bash
    npm run dev
    ```

-## Usage

-1. **Deploy Smart Contracts**
-  Follow the instructions in the `contracts/` directory to deploy smart contracts using Hardhat and OpenZeppelin to your preferred blockchain network.

-1. **Start the Backend Server**
-   Ensure your PHP server is configured correctly and running.
+   Ensure your frontend is configured correctly and running.

 1. **Access the Marketplace**
-   - Open your browser and navigate to `http://localhost:3001` to start using the NFT Marketplace.
+   Open your browser and navigate to `http://localhost:3001` to start using the NFT Marketplace.

 ## Educational Resource